Would you like to sponsor a UECP Session?

 When participants visit Unbridled, they quickly recognize they have arrived somewhere special.
-Children are always accompanied by a familiar, trusted and responsible adult from their own “world”.
+Children are always accompanied by a familiar, trusted and responsible adult.
 Kim graciously welcomes the guests into her home and introduces her animals as beloved members of the family, all of which helps to create an intimate atmosphere and feelings of safety.
-Whenever possible, Kim introduces the responsible adult to the property and the horses in advance so that there is an immediate rapport and sense of familiarity when the children are brought on site.

-Most low-income urban and suburban children and families have never had the opportunity to interact directly with horses.
-Their perceptions about horses (and other large animals) are often based in images portrayed in movies or on TV, stories in the news or personal accounts offered by friends and family members who’ve had (sometimes frightening or traumatic) experiences with large animals.
-In some cases, direct personal experiences with mounted police or interactions with working carriage horses in downtown settings may have shaped the individual’s perceptions of horses - and their relationship to them.
+Most urban and suburban children and families today never have the opportunity to interact directly with horses.
+Their perceptions about horses (and other large animals) are often based in images portrayed in movies or on TV, in news stories or through personal accounts offered by friends and family members who’ve had (sometimes frightening or traumatic) experiences with large animals.
+In some cases, direct personal experiences with mounted police or interactions with working carriage horses in downtown settings may have shaped an individual’s perceptions of horses - and our relationship to them.

 Kim Hallin would like to express love and appreciation to her co-founding partners for the Urban Equine Connection Program: